 By communicating in a way that is consistent with the above concepts, individuals are more likely to enjoy lasting and fulfilling positive relationships based on mutual respect.

 PositivePsychology.com offers various helpful resources for promoting assertiveness.
 For example, The Quick Guide to Assertiveness includes numerous tips about what it means to be assertive (e.g., seeking equality) and its many benefits (e.g., increased self-esteem).

 The article also helps readers choose the best timing for assertive behavior, describes differences between assertiveness and aggression, and provides techniques for learning assertiveness such as cognitive-based assertiveness training.

-The PositivePsychology.com Toolkit also includes many useful exercises designed to enhance effective and assertive communication; here are three examples:
+The PositivePsychology.com Toolkit also includes many useful exercises designed to enhance effective and assertive communication; here is an example:

 Make an Effective Request for Action helps clients formulate effective action requests.
 Readers are instructed to describe an action requested of others, to study the key ingredients of effective action requests (e.g., promotion focused, specific, and presented as a question versus a demand), and to formulate an effective action request.